 BALE - Building a local economy

 BALE is a community resource center for local economic initiatives in the White River watershed of Vermont.
-BALE seeks to create vibrant communities by strengthening our rural economy, building and promoting sustainable and resilient local systems, cultivating community connections and cooperation, raising awareness, and providing educational opportunities for creative and local economic solutions.
+BALE seeks to create vibrant communities by strengthening our rural economy, building and promoting sustainable and resilient local systems, cultivating community connections and cooperation, raising consciousness and supporting a culture shift in the way we live in the world, and providing opportunities for creative and local economic solutions.

 Anne Macksoud is the co-founder and creator of Old Dog Documentaries, a documentary production company specializing in films that inspire dialogue and action on social, economic, and environmental justice.
 Old Dog is committed to the idea that change must start with ordinary people interested in finding creative solutions to some of the world's most intractable problems.
 Macksoud's documentary films include titles such as Seeing Through the Wall, Arms for the Poor, and The Wisdom to Survive.